Phase Equilibrium and Phase Diagrams

 Phases

-A phase is a homogeneous region of matter that has distinct physical and chemical properties.
+A phase is a homogeneous region of matter with distinct physical and chemical properties.
 The three common phases are solid, liquid, and gas.
 A substance can exist in multiple phases under different conditions.

 Phase Transitions

 Phase transitions occur when a substance changes from one phase to another.
-Phase transitions can be either first-order or second-order.
-First-order phase transitions involve a change in the enthalpy and volume of the substance.
-Second-order phase transitions do not involve a change in the enthalpy or volume, but they do involve a change in the symmetry of the substance.
+These transitions can be first-order or second-order.
+First-order phase transitions involve changes in the substance's enthalpy and volume.
+Second-order phase transitions don't involve enthalpy or volume changes but do involve a change in the substance's symmetry.

 Phase Equilibrium

-Phase equilibrium occurs when two or more phases of a substance can coexist in equilibrium.
-This can only occur at specific temperatures, pressures, and compositions.
-The conditions under which phase equilibrium occurs are represented by phase diagrams.
+Phase equilibrium occurs when two or more phases of a substance coexist in equilibrium.
+This only occurs at specific temperatures, pressures, and compositions.
+Phase diagrams represent the conditions under which phase equilibrium occurs.

 Equipment and Techniques